dotnet-websharper/core/docs/InterfaceGenerator.md

 tasks or patterns can be distributed as functions.
 Several such patterns are pre-defined in the standard library.

-### Configuration Class Pattern
+### Configuration Class Patterns

-This pattern is useful for describing JavaScript configuarion objects.
+These patterns for constructing member lists are useful for describing JavaScript configuarion objects.
 Configuration objects typically are simple collections of fields, most of them optional, that are used to describe how another object it to be constructed or operate.
 Let us take a simple example:

     let MyConfig : Class =
-        Pattern.Config "classname" {
+        Class "classname"
-            Required =
-            [
+        |+> Pattern.RequiredFields [
                 "name", T<string>
             ]
-            Optional =
-            [
+        |+> Pattern.OptionalFields [
                 "width", T<int>
                 "height", T<int>
             ]
-        }

 This definition would produce a class useable from F# that would compile to simple JavaScript object literals:

     MyConfig("Alpha", Width=140)

-#### Confifuration Class With Obsolete
+The `Width` property is write-only, but there is also a `WidthOpt` property generated which allow access to the optional field typed as an F# `option` value.

-The `Pattern.ConfigObs` can be used similarly, the record expected has one more field, `Obsolete` for obsoleted config properties.
+`Pattern.ObsoleteFields` can be used similarly, to create a list of properties with the `Obsolete` attribute.

-#### Enumeration Pattern
+#### Enumeration Patterns

 JavaScript functions often accept only a fixed set of constants, such as strings.
 Typing such parameters with `string` would be misleading